cpske/Prog2/oop/money.md

 ---
-title: OO Programming Example and Python Review
+title: OOP and Python Review
 ---

+This example includes a review of object-oriented programming basics, and how to apply them in Python.

-## Starter Code
+Starter Code:

-Please clone this assignment from Github Classroom -- URL given in class.
+Please clone this assignment from Github Classroom -- the URL given in class.

+1. Visit the URL and accept the assignment.
+   - you may be asked to associate your real name with your Github ID.
+Please do.
+2. Wait a few seconds (really!) and then click refresh.
+The page will refresh to show a link to your repo on Github.
+3. Click the link to visit your repository on Github.
+4. Clone the repo to your local computer.

 ## Money